VeguruGayatri/JNTUA-FDP/README.md

-# JNTUA-FDP
+# JNTUA-FDP-May-2019
-one week FDP
+one week FDP on problem solving and programming in python